GermanCoding/hoppie-acars-multiplayer-proxy/README.md

 The upstream (Hoppie) server used is configurable, so you can run your own network or use a different upstream (e.g. SayIntentions).

+> [!IMPORTANT]
+> Several ACARS implementations communicate with hoppie via HTTPS these days.
+This proxy has zero support for HTTPS.
+If your aircraft/ACARS client communicates via HTTPS, you must setup a HTTPS-capable (reverse-)proxy by yourself.
+This server can still provide the Hoppie logic, but you must "bring your own HTTPS".

 ## Prerequisites

 - Docker